 Written by Joe Bleasdale, Associate Product Manager

-Why a 3D workflow?
+Why a content template?